Let’s Do Haiku!

 Through careful observation and crisp language, haiku draw attention to phenomena that might otherwise go unnoticed.
-For the writer and the reader, haiku presents things in a way that are innovative and unique leading to a new way of looking at the world.
+For the writer and the reader, haiku presents things in innovative and unique ways, leading to new possibilities of looking at the world.

 The form calls attention to ideas behind the observations, leading to a moment of sudden insight—the haiku moment.
 In traditional haiku, there is often a division between two parts of the poem.
 A colon or a dash inserted in the poem indicates two contrasting parts and helps draw attention to the thoughts behind the words.

-Haiku can be an exercise in syllable counting.
-If this were the only benefit, why teach it?
-There are many positive returns from composing haiku for writers of any age.
-Haiku reinforces elements of the writing process, as well as supports personal growth.
+Sure, haiku can be an exercise in syllable counting, but if this were the only benefit, why teach it?
+There are plenty of other positive returns from composing haiku for writers of any age, from reinforcing elements of the writing process, to supporting personal growth.

-Second, haiku imparts the most important lesson that writers must learn, “show don’t tell.”
+2. Haiku also imparts the most important lesson that writers must learn: “show don’t tell.”
 Haiku’s grounding in a single moment teaches writers to narrow their compositions to those sensory elements that are essential to the scene without superfluous commentary.
 This habit of close observation, along with the brevity of the form, disciplines writers to choose adjectives and verbs that convey the message most powerfully.
 Haiku provides the groundwork and the practice for writers to create more interesting compositions based on showing what is happening instead of just telling the reader.

-Fourth, haiku can engage students in writing in ways other genres do not.
-While some students struggle with paragraph writing or journal entries, most can do well composing haiku.
+4. Haiku can engage students in writing in ways that other genres do not.
+While some students struggle with writing paragraphs or journal entries, most can do well composing haiku.
 Students are eager to write haiku once they are introduced to it because they perceive it as something they can replicate easily.
-The shorter form gives young writers the chance to convey feelings and experiences without the demands of other writing forms.
+The shorter form gives young writers the chance to convey feelings and experiences without the demands of other types of writing.
 Moreover, success with haiku writing creates enthusiasm that makes other writing tasks seem more manageable.